DLR-SC/JokeGPT-WASSA23/README.md

 *01_joke_generation.py* - Script for the first tasks, i.e., joke generation
 *02_joke_explanation.py* - Script for the second tasks, i.e., joke explanation
 *03_joke_detection.py* - Script for the third tasks, i.e., joke detection
-*joke_analysis.ipynb.py* - some extra code that might help to reproduce the analysis.
-Not entirely cleaned.
+*joke_analysis.ipynb.py* - Some extra code that might help to reproduce the analysis.
+Not entirely cleaned
-*jokes_clean.txt* - All generated jokes without linebreaks and additional text.
+*jokes_clean.txt* - All generated jokes without linebreaks and additional text

 ## Citation